Georgia HOSA has outlined 5 areas of attire for students attending events.

 All conference attendees, including advisors, family, chaperones and guests are required to abide by dress code at Georgia HOSA Events.
 When attending Opening and/or Awards Sessions, non-student conference attendees must be in Business Attire, as outlined in the Georgia HOSA Dress Code.
 Any conference attendee not abiding by dress code will not be permitted to attend or participation in official HOSA conference activities.

 No dress code can cover all contingencies so HOSA members must use a certain amount of judgment in their choice of clothing to wear.
 HOSA members who experience uncertainty about acceptable HOSA attire should ask his/her HOSA local or state advisor.

-- Open-toed shoes and heeled sandals are permitted.
+- Open-toed shoes and heeled sandals are permitted with Business Attire.
 Flip-flops and Toms are not.

 Q: Can I wear a cardigan instead of a blazer?